clux/tub/README.md

 option.

 ## Usage 1
-Use the bundled command line logger / stream filtration tool that can be used in place of `tap`, when installing `tub` globally:
+Use the bundled command line logger / stream filtration tool that can be used in place of `tap`:

 ```bash
 $ npm install -g tub